Is Elizabeth NJ a Safe Place to Live?

 This is a significant consideration when choosing a place to stay.
 The cost of living in Elizabeth is lower than in other cities in New Jersey.
-The overall cost of housing, food, utilities, services, and transportation is less expensive, which is vital if you’re looking for an affordable place to live.
+The overall cost of housing, food, utilities, services and transportation is less expensive.
+It’s a great choice if you’re looking for an affordable place to live.
 Whereas, cities like Glendale are a lot more expensive.

 Easy access to public transportation

 Easy access to transportation is another factor to consider when considering safety when traveling or roaming the city.
 Elizabeth is bound for different modes of transportation, including bus, rail, corridor lines, the coastline, the valley line, para-transit service, port services and more.
 You can explore and travel around Elizabeth, NJ, in many possible ways.
 This means if you’re out at night, there’s multiple transportation services available to help you get home safely.

 The city is served by several major highways, including the New Jersey Turnpike and Routes 1–9 and 22.
 The Elizabeth NJ Transit train station, which goes to Newark, New York City, and other places, and local bus service are ways to get around by public transportation.
 The city also has a seaport, which handles freight and passenger traffic.
 Overall, rush hour traffic in Elizabeth can be bad.
 However, most people agree that the city’s transportation system is well-built and works well.